-Farmers come in all fruits and sorts: a farmer can be a potato farmer, a greengrocer, a gentleman farmer, a cheese farmer, a dairy farmer, a tenant farmer, a cattle farmer, etc..
-On Animal Freedom we deal with intensive farmers.
+Farmers come in all fruits and sorts: a farmer can be a potato farmer, a greengrocer, a gentleman farmer, a cheese farmer, a dairy farmer, a tenant farmer, a cattle farmer, et cetera.

 For an understanding of the situation for cattle farmers in Brabant, see the "Brabant Blues".

 Very tight housing, dim to dark pens and withholding diversion material is more the rule than the exception.

 By housing these animals even tighter, farmers are sidestepping the purchase of ammonia-rights.

 Animal Freedom thinks that the image of the agricultural profession suffers from factory farmers, and for this reason calls on farmers to rid themselves of this group by working together in farmer's organizations to put a stop to factory farming and other wrongs.

 What's important now and in the future space for successors in farms is not only the environment, but also animal welfare, an aspect that is "manured over" in the media.

 Animal Freedom thinks that those cattle farmers who are willing to work responsibly, have to stop selling their products for a song through export, and instead aim toward the local market.

-Keywords for Dutch cattle farmers are: small-scale, farmland-bound, animal-friendly, ecologically balanced, aimed at the national market.
+Words that characterize Dutch cattle farmers are: small-scale, farmland-bound, animal-friendly, ecologically balanced, aimed at the national market.